TV-U Yamagata

-TV-U Yamagata Inc. (テレビユー山形, Terebi Yu Yamagata), also known as TUY, is a television network headquartered in Yamagata Prefecture, Japan.
+TV-U Yamagata (テレビユー山形, Terebi Yu Yamagata), also known as TUY, is a television network headquartered in Yamagata Prefecture, Japan.
 TUY is the third commercial television broadcaster in Yamagata Prefecture; it started broadcasting in 1989.
 TUY is affiliated with JNN.
 TBS Holdings is the biggest shareholder of TUY, holding 18% of TUY's stock share.

 In December 2005, TUY started broadcasting digital terrestrial television.